Types of Workplace Harassment (and How to Stop Them)

 Conclusion

 All forms of workplace harassment have severe repercussions for both individuals and businesses.
-By recognizing the various forms of harassment and putting preventative measures in place, companies can foster cultures that value diversity, equality, and respect.
+By recognizing the various forms of harassment and implementing preventative measures, companies can foster cultures that value diversity, equality, and respect.
 Establishing workplaces where everyone can thrive without fear of harassment requires solid anti-harassment policies, employee training, efficient complaint procedures, and a culture of care.
 By upholding these values, organizations support the development of a work environment that prioritizes the dignity and well-being of every employee.